soumya92/barista/modules/reformat.md

 There are some formatting functions available out of the box:
 - `Original`: a.k.a.
 Identity.
 Returns the input unchanged.
 - `Hide`: Returns nil, hiding the original module from the bar.
+- `Texts(func(string) string)`: Transforms only text segments, replacing them with new text segments.
 - `EachSegment(SegmentFunc)`: Transforms each segment of the original output individually.

 In addition, reformat also provides `SkipErrors(SegmentFunc)` that wraps an existing SegmentFunc